What is a toilet pit distance (pit spacing)?

-Toilet pit distance (pit spacing) is the distance between the toilet drain outlet and:
+Toilet pit distance (pit spacing) is the distance between the center of the toilet drain outlet and:

-- the backside of the toilet (ground drainage toilet with S-trap);
+a.) the backside of the toilet (ground drainage toilet with S-trap – toilet with bottom discharge);

-- the bottom of the toilet (back drainage toilet with P-trap).
+b.) the bottom of the toilet (back drainage toilet with P-trap – toilet with rear discharge).

-There are three sizes of toilet pit distances for the ground drainage: 250mm, 300mm or 400mm.
+There are three sizes of pit distances for the ground drainage (bottom discharge) toilet: 250mm (9.84 inch), 300mm (11.81 inch) or 400mm (15.75 inch).
 So, this is the distance between the backside of the toilet and the toilet drain outlet.
-The standard (and the most commonly used) pit distance is 300mm for the ground drainage.
+The standard (and the most commonly used) pit distance is 300 mm / 11.81 inch for the ground drainage toilet.

-For the back drainage toilet (drainage to the wall, not to the ground), the pit distance is 180mm.
+For the back drainage (rear discharge) toilet (drainage to the wall, not to the ground), the pit distance is 180mm (7.09 inch).
 This is the distance between the bottom of the toilet and the toilet drain outlet.

 Ground drainage toilet, S-trap

 If the bathroom ground drainage pit distance is 260mm (distance from the tiled wall to the center of the sewer pipe on the ground), 250 mm pit distance toilet can be installed, however 300 mm and 400 mm pit distance toilets cannot be installed.
 If the bathroom ground drainage pit distance is 420 mm, all toilets with the ground drainage can be installed, but the best is 400 mm pit distance toilet as it goes closer to the wall.